mip3x/ipv4-chat/README.md

 # ipv4-chat
 Simple IPv4 chat on LAN running via UDP broadcast.
 Each participant has equal rights.
-Each participant can see the messages of others.
+Each participant can see the messages of others

 ## Installation
 ### Prerequisites